Remi-C/Remi-C.github.io/_posts/2017-10-02-certified_cabinet_maker.md

 Most of the things bought in flea market or the french craiglist, then refurbished.

 It was a very interesting experiment, because it pushed me to explore and formalize a lot of things I had been doing intuitively but without too much thinking.

+I spent a large amount of time gathering information about the programms and preparing tools.